Parramatta: Transport

 In contrast to the high level of car dependency throughout Sydney, a greater proportion of Parramatta's workers travelled to work on public transport (45.2%) than by car (36.2%) in 2016.

-Trains
+Rail

+Heavy rail

-Parramatta railway station is served by Sydney Trains Cumberland Line, Inner West & Leppington Line and North Shore & Western Line.
-NSW TrainLink operate intercity services on the Blue Mountains Line as well as services to rural New South Wales.
+Parramatta railway station is served by Sydney Trains' T5 Cumberland Line, T2 Leppington & Inner West Line and T1 North Shore & Western Line train services.
+NSW TrainLink operates intercity services on the Blue Mountains Line as well as services to rural New South Wales.
 The station was originally opened in 1855, located in what is now Granville, and known as Parramatta Junction.
 The station was moved to its current location and opened on 4 July 1860, five years after the first railway line in Sydney was opened, running from Sydney to Parramatta Junction.

-The current station was upgraded, with work beginning in late 2003 and the new interchange opening on 19 February 2006.
-The original station still exists within the over-all structure as part of Platform 4.
+It was upgraded in the 2000s, with work beginning in late 2003 and the new interchange opening on 19 February 2006.